-The easiest way to deal with property division during a divorce is to decide how to divide the property up amongst yourselves.
-However, because most divorcing couples aren't able to amicably decide how to deal with divorce property division issues, however, the matter usually ends up in court.
-For basics on property division, download FindLaw's Guide to Property Division in Divorce [pdf].
+The easiest way to deal with property during a divorce is to decide how to divide it up amongst yourselves.
+But because most divorcing couples aren't able to amicably decide how to deal with these issues, however, the matter usually ends up in court.

-There are two general ways to handle divorce property division.
+There are two general ways property division is handled, depending on state law:

-Note that when courts divide property, that does not necessarily mean the property is literally, physically split.
+Note that when courts divide property, that doesn't necessarily mean the property is literally (physically) split.
 A court will usually add up the total value of the marital estate and grant each spouse a percentage.

 What's the difference between community and non-community property?